 Miami GP: Kimi Antonelli becomes youngest F1 polesitter after beating Oscar Piastri, Lando Norris in Sprint Qualifying

-Watch the Sprint at 5pm on Saturday live on Sky Sports F1 with build-up from 4pm.
-Grand Prix qualifying follows at 9pm
+Italian rookie Kimi Antonelli, Lewis Hamilton's Mercedes replacement, is first teenager to claim an F1 pole; Title leader Oscar Piastri second ahead of Lando Norris; watch the Sprint at 5pm on Saturday live on Sky Sports F1, build-up from 4pm.
+Grand Prix qualifying at 9pm

 Mercedes' teenage rookie Kimi Antonelli claimed a shock but stunning maiden pole position in Formula 1 for the Miami GP Sprint.